Nun Fetish

 Clinical lineage

-The interest has no single coinage; it is best understood as a specific case of clothing fetishism, a pattern formalised by Richard von Krafft-Ebing in Psychopathia Sexualis (1886), who described the eroticisation of particular garments and materials as a recurring form of fetishism.
-In modern terms it sits alongside the broader family of uniform and role-coded dress interests rather than constituting a distinct diagnosis: contemporary frameworks treat such costume preferences as normal-range variation unless they cause distress or impairment.
+The interest has no single coinage.
+It is documented instead as an instance of clothing fetishism, a pattern formalised by Richard von Krafft-Ebing in Psychopathia Sexualis (1886), who described the eroticisation of particular garments and materials as a recurring form of fetishism.
+Contemporary frameworks do not treat costume preferences of this kind as a distinct diagnosis: they are normal-range variation unless they cause distress or impairment, the same threshold the DSM-5-TR applies to fetishistic disorder generally.

 Cultural & subcultural evolution